 Once you've bought into the viability of this technology, the job becomes selling stakeholders on the idea of investing in the product for your fleet.

-Making a CASE for telematics usually involves one of or a combination of these four pillars:
+Making a "CASE" for telematics usually involves one of or a combination of these four pillars:

 Gaining Compliance with Fleet Telematics

 However, compliance doesn't always mean following a federally mandated law.
 Maybe you have a driver and company policy that you need to enforce.
 It's impossible to do this without a system of accountability in place for your employees.
-You need data to enforce rules that you have in place that ensure safety and productivity.
+You need data to enforce rules that you have in place to ensure safety and productivity.